Jaffer74/Enhancing-Service-Excellence-in-Vehicular-Ad-Hoc-Networks-VANETs-/README.md

   - Increased throughput.
 - The integration of **node identity** and **real-time location data** improves routing efficiency in dynamic traffic conditions.

-Graphs and detailed results are available in the [Full Report](#📑-view-full-report).

 ---

 ## 💻 **Technologies Used**